TomMelt/mdb/docs/source/installation.rst

    $ cd mdb
    $ pip install -e .

 That's it!
 We now have ``mdb`` installed and ready to go.
-You can test the install was successfuly by running ``mdb --help``.
+You can test the install was successfully by running ``mdb --help``.
 You should see the following output.

 .. code-block:: console